-Amar Lal represented child labourers, slave children and children who ‘don’t exist’, because their births were never registered.
-Now, he is an Honorary friend.
+On the Jury, Amar Lal represented child labourers, slave children and children who ‘don’t exist’, because their births were never registered.
+Now, he is a WCP Patron.

 Amar Lal was born into a debt slave family.
 He has six siblings, and the whole family were debt slaves at a quarry in Rajasthan when he was growing up.
 When Amar was six years old, he was responsible for looking after his younger siblings, and later he began helping his father break stones at the quarry.
 They used tools that weighed as much as Amar, and it was heavy, tiring work.